bwqr/testbed/experiment/README.md

 In the frontend part, you can create experiment and write a Python code that describes the experiment.
 You can both control the transmitter and receiver.
 You are expected to write one piece of Python code that handles both transmitter part and receiver part.
-In one piece of code, you can differentiate if you are executing the transmitter code or receiver code by looking program arguments.
+In one piece of code, you can differentiate that if you are executing the transmitter code or receiver code by looking program arguments.
 If second argument ```sys.argv[1]``` equals to ```--transmitter```, you are executing the transmitter part. if it equals to ```--receiver```, you are executing the receiver part.